timebertt/kubernetes-controller-sharding/docs/design.md

 Instead, each controller instance maintains an individual shard `Lease` labeled with the ring's name, allowing them to announce themselves to the sharder for membership and failure detection.
 The sharder watches these leases to build a hash ring with the available instances.

-### The `ClusterRing` Resource and Sharder Webhook
+### The `ControllerRing` Resource and Sharder Webhook

-Rings of controllers are configured through the use of the `ClusterRing` custom resource.
+Rings of controllers are configured through the use of the `ControllerRing` custom resource.
-The sharder creates a `MutatingWebhookConfiguration` for each `ClusterRing` to perform assignments for objects associated with the ring.
+The sharder creates a `MutatingWebhookConfiguration` for each `ControllerRing` to perform assignments for objects associated with the ring.
 The sharder webhook is called on `CREATE` and `UPDATE` requests for configured resources, but only for objects that don't have the ring-specific shard label, i.e., for unassigned objects.

 The sharder uses the consistent hashing ring to determine the desired shard and adds the shard label during admission accordingly.
 Shards then use a label selector for the shard label with their own instance name to restrict the cache and controller to the subset of objects assigned to them.

-For the controller's "main" object (configured in `ClusterRing.spec.resources[]`), the object's `apiVersion`, `kind`, `namespace`, and `name` are concatenated to form its hash key.
+For the controller's "main" object (configured in `ControllerRing.spec.resources[]`), the object's `apiVersion`, `kind`, `namespace`, and `name` are concatenated to form its hash key.
-For objects controlled by other objects (configured in `ClusterRing.spec.resources[].controlledResources[]`), the sharder utilizes information about the controlling object (`ownerReference` with `controller=true`) to calculate the object's hash key.
+For objects controlled by other objects (configured in `ControllerRing.spec.resources[].controlledResources[]`), the sharder utilizes information about the controlling object (`ownerReference` with `controller=true`) to calculate the object's hash key.
 This ensures that owned objects are consistently assigned to the same shard as their owner.

 ### Object Movements and Rebalancing